Deepak-1006S/Deepak-1006S/README.md

 <div align="center">

-### 💡 Building software with curiosity, consistency, and clean engineering.
+### 💡 Building software that solves real-world problems through clean code, scalable architecture, and continuous learning.

-*"Code is more than functionality—it's about creating reliable solutions that people can trust."*
+> *"Programs must be written for people to read, and only incidentally for machines to execute."* — Harold Abelson

 </div>